12.10.2022

 The awardee exploited certain symmetries in the accelerator magnet to develop and implement a sophisticated numerical method that succeeds in simulating the quench phenomenon in long accelerator magnets much more efficiently than conventional simulation methods.
 To this end, she combined two different conventional discretization methods to create a new, so-called “quasi-3D method.”
 In her work, she used the method to multiphysically simulate quench propagation in a superconducting magnet coil.

-Laura DˈAngelo's work is supported by the German Federal Ministry of Education and Research (BMBF-05P18RDRB1), the Graduate School of Computational Engineering at TU Darmstadt and the AccelencE Research Training Group (DFG Research Group 2128 “Accelerator Science and Technology for Energy Recovery Linacs”) at JGU Mainz.
+Laura DˈAngelo's work is supported by the German Federal Ministry of Education and Research (BMBF-05P18RDRB1), the at TU Darmstadt and the Graduate School of Computational Engineering (DFG Research Group 2128 “Accelerator Science and Technology for Energy Recovery Linacs”) at JGU Mainz.
+AccelencE Research Training Group

 More efficient uncertainty quantification through smart geometry data exploitation